 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Kidney failure is the most severe stage of kidney disease.
-It’s fatal without treatment.
-If you have kidney failure, you may survive a few days or weeks without treatment.
+Kidney failure can worsen to the most severe stage, end-stage kidney disease (ESKD) which is deadly without treatment.
+If you have end-stage kidney disease, you may survive a few days or weeks without treatment.
+With the proper treatment, you can have a good quality of life while you manage kidney failure.

 Your kidneys are bean-shaped organs about the size of your fist.
 They sit under your ribcage, toward your back.
-Most people have two working kidneys, but you can live well with only one kidney as long as it’s working correctly.
+Most people have two working kidneys, but you can live well with only one kidney as long as it’s functioning well.

 Kidneys have several jobs.
 One of the most important jobs is helping your body eliminate toxins.
 Your kidneys filter your blood and send waste products out of your body in urine (pee).